CREATIVE TEAM

 Writer

-For Original Theatre: Murder in the Dark, Apollo 13: The Dark Side of the Moon (Original Theatre Online); Caroline’s Kitchen (Park Theatre, UK tour & Brits-off-Broadway); Invincible (UK tour & Brits-off-Broadway).
+For Original Theatre: Murder at Midnight, Murder in the Dark, Apollo 13: The Dark Side of the Moon (Original Theatre Online); Caroline’s Kitchen (Park Theatre, UK tour & Brits-off-Broadway); Invincible (UK tour & Brits-off-Broadway).

 Film: Invincible (Vince Films); Downhill (Crisis Films) and Guillemot (Full Effect).